DEAN-ngo/elimupi/README.md

 The image file can than be directly written to other SD-cards using Raspberry Pi Imager selecting the image with Use Custom Operation System option.

+# Content Disk

+The ElimuPi uses USB drive as a content disk for Kolibri and Kiwix Wiki etc.

+To prepare a minimal content disk:

+-  USB 2.0 > Drive/Stick of at least 3GB.
+-  NTFS formatted having disklabel: **Content**.
+-  Download [this](https://deannl.sharepoint.com/:u:/r/sites/ElimuPi/Gedeelde%20documenten/ElimuPi_minimal_contentdisk/Contentdisk_minimal.zip?csf=1&web=1&e=9CfOx0) zipfile, unzip it and copy the content onto USB drive.

-# Connecting to Elimupi
+# Connecting to ElimuPi

--  Disconnect the Raspberry PI's TCP wired connection.
 -  Connect your device via WiFi to SSID:  **elimu** using passcode: **1234567890**
 -  Point your browser to http://start.elimupi.online

 ## Default users
-All default username and passwords will be **pi/elimupi** unless noted differently.
+The default username and passwords will be **pi/elimupi** unless noted differently.

-The default password for the Wifi AP with SSID: 'elimu' is : 1234567890

 ## User access
 The end users can access the available resources after they are connected to the Wifi network.